 If there is a conflict or inconsistency between this Part and any other written law other than a local law, the other written law prevails to the extent of the conflict or inconsistency.

 8A.
-Definition of “camp” in this Part
+Term used: camp

 In this Part —